Skip to main content

 Learn more about the attention, thinking, and memory problems that people with diagnosed with cancer can experience.

-The specialists described below are examples of the different types of rehabilitation professionals that may be part of your cancer care team.
-Depending on your needs, you may visit 1 or more of these specialists during cancer treatment and recovery.
-Learn more about what to expect during appointments with these professionals and how to prepare.
+There are different types of rehab professionals who may be part of your cancer care team.
+Depending on your needs, you might work with 1 or more of these specialists during cancer treatment and recovery.

-Physiatrist.
-Physiatrists are also called physical medicine and rehabilitation specialists.
+Physiatrist: Physiatrists are also called physical medicine and rehab specialists.
 They specialize in the prevention, diagnosis, and treatment of nerve, muscle, and bone disorders that can change how people move and function.
 These specialists often work with people on pain management.

-Lymphedema therapist.
-Lymphedema is the abnormal buildup of fluid in soft tissue that can occur in different parts of the body during or after treatment.
-Lymphedema therapists evaluate and treat lymphedema by focusing on reducing swelling and controlling pain.
-They often use techniques such as specialized massages, bandaging methods, compression garments, and exercises.
+Lymphedema therapist: These therapists evaluate and treat lymphedema (build-up of fluid in the tissues) by focusing on reducing swelling and controlling pain.
+They often use specialized massages, bandaging methods, compression garments, and exercises.

-Vocational counselor.
-Vocational counselors support people who are returning to work during or after cancer treatment.
+Vocational counselor: Vocational counselors support people who are returning to work during or after cancer treatment.
 They can help a person learn how to do daily job-related tasks more easily.
-Learn more about returning to work after cancer and working when you have cancer.

-Exercise physiologist.
-Exercise physiologists analyze a person's fitness to help them improve function.
-Using stress tests and other tools, they evaluate cardiovascular function and metabolism.
+Exercise physiologist: Exercise physiologists analyze a person's fitness to help them improve function.
+Using stress tests and other tools, they evaluate heart function and metabolism.
 They can also design fitness plans that meet the needs of people during and after cancer treatment.
 Learn more about exercise during and after cancer treatment.

 Questions to ask the health care team

-Consider asking your health care team the following questions about cancer rehabilitation:
+Consider asking your health care team about cancer rehab:

 • Are there ways I can prepare myself physically and mentally for cancer treatment?

-• Is it likely I will need physical therapy, speech therapy, nutrition guidance, or another type of rehabilitation during or after my cancer treatment?
+• How likely am I to need physical therapy, speech therapy, nutrition guidance, or another type of rehab during or after my cancer treatment?

-• What type of cancer rehabilitation would you recommend for me?
+• What type of cancer rehab would you suggest for me?

-• Can you recommend a cancer rehabilitation specialist who can help me with the specific side effect I am experiencing?
+• Can you suggest a cancer rehab specialist who can help me with the side effect I am experiencing?

 • What can I do at home to stay as safe and independent as possible?